jrfferreira/git-overview/README.md

 * Working tree: Your work
 * Index / Staging area: What do you want git to know
+* HEAD: reference to the local current state
-* HEAD / .git directory (repository): Where all changes snapshots are saved
+* .git directory (repository): Where all changes snapshots are saved

 ---